kdeloach/kdeloach.github.io/content/posts/datecalc.md

 }
 ```

-No such class is needed for `Date` since it's built-in.
+`Date` is built-in so we don't need to create a class for this scalar value.

 `getConversionFactor` is a helper function to return the conversion factor for
 `UnitType` enum values.